Vice Media: Bankruptcy and sale (2023–present)

+Key business properties

+Magazine

+Vice began as a counterculture print magazine founded in 1996 in Montreal, Quebec, Canada, when Suroosh Alvi, Gavin McInnes and Shane Smith bought its predecessor, Voice of Montreal.

-As of April 2017, the magazine's editor-in-chief is Ellis Jones.
-The magazine switched to a quarterly publication schedule in 2018, though issues still generally explore a single theme.
+As of April 2017, the magazine's editor-in-chief was Ellis Jones.
+The magazine switched to a quarterly publication schedule in 2018, though issues still generally explored a single theme.
+The publication was put on hiatus in 2019 and relaunched five years later.
+Vice magazine includes the work of journalists, columnists, fiction writers, graphic artists and cartoonists, and photographers.

 Vice News

-Vice News is the name of Vice Media's current affairs brand, consisting of ViceNews.com, a nightly news program called Vice News Tonight, and an Emmy-winning weekly news program, Vice, both airing on HBO.
+Vice News was Vice's current affairs brand.
+It consisted of ViceNews.com, and two HBO programs; the weekly documentary series Vice, and the nightly news series Vice News Tonight.
 Vice News focuses on coverage of events that may not be as well covered by other news sources.
-On 24 May 2016, Vice Media promoted Josh Tyrangiel to oversee a unified Vice News division consisting of Vice News, the weekly HBO Vice News show, and the daily "Vice News Tonight."
+On 24 May 2016, Vice Media promoted Josh Tyrangiel to oversee a unified Vice News division consisting of Vice News, the weekly HBO Vice show, and the daily Vice News Tonight.

 Vice News creates content daily, distributing written articles and video on its website and YouTube channel.
-In 2015, the channel won two Peabody Awards for its video series "The Islamic State" and "Last Chance High".
+In 2015, the channel won two Peabody Awards for its video series The Islamic State and Last Chance High.

 In 2013, HBO aired the first 10-episode season of a half-hour newsmagazine known as Vice, with Bill Maher as executive producer.
 The initial season saw international coverage for the season one finale that had Vice play an exhibition basketball game in North Korea with Dennis Rodman and the Harlem Globetrotters.
 The show was renewed for a second season, which aired in 2014 and won an Emmy award for Outstanding Informational Series or Special.
 The show was picked up for two more 14-episode seasons by HBO in May 2014, which aired in 2015 and 2016.
-The program is currently in its fifth season which was expanded to a total of 30 episodes.
+The program is currently in its fifth season, which was expanded to a total of 30 episodes.

 In October 2016, a second Vice News program, a nightly news program called Vice News Tonight, premiered.
-The program is slated to run 48 weeks each year, featuring pre-edited video and graphics segments covering global news, technology, the environment, economics, and pop culture, while eschewing the use of live TV anchors.
+The program is slated to run 48 weeks each year, featuring pre-edited video and graphics segments covering global news, technology, the environment, economics and pop culture, while eschewing the use of live TV anchors.